squid-cache/squid-cache.github.io/Features/HTTP11.rst

 To complete this work is needed in the following areas:
  * Store API and data flow, to enable forwarding of 1xx responses.
 And maybe to give some thought on how to proxy transfer encodings (i.e. gzip) without having to recode.
  * Protocol parsing & composing for transfer encoding (at minimum chunked).

+== Forwarding path ==

+The forwarding path needs to be cleaned up to better separate HTTP messages and actual content, allowing for proper forwarding of 1xx responses.

+This is likely to touch the store API as today all mesages go via the store, even if just an interim 1xx response.

+== Transfer endcoding ==

+HTTP/1.1 requires support for chunked encoding in both parsers and composers.
+This applies to both responses and requests.

+There is preleminary patches available for both Squid-3 and Squid-2 adding at least response chunked decoding.

 == Related minor tasks ==